Advertiser Disclosure

 Within seconds, you can compare and contrast pitch, width, seat type, video type, laptop power availability, power type, and the availability of Wi-Fi across different aircraft.

 A quick look at the above chart tells me that ANA is only using one aircraft, the Boeing 777-300ER (77W) Layout 4, with its new First Class cabin.
 This is indicated by “Closed Suite” under the “Seat Type”.
-I can also tell that the seat is five inches wider than the older First Class.
+You can also tell that the seat is five inches wider than the older First Class.

 Once again, you’ll want to verify all of the information available is accurate.
 For example, Wi-Fi is indeed offered on most of these flights, but the table would suggest otherwise.